 When it comes to tapping into wires in your vehicle, a multimeter is indispensable.
 It helps you track down exactly which wire you need to connect to.
 For instance, you'll need one when installing a rear-view camera.
 This mulimeter comes in a car stereo tool kit from Scosche.
 This kit contains many of the tools we've already seen here and it's great for any one just getting into car stereo installation.

 Every tool box needs a flashlight.
 The Bright Stick is a versatile and tough work light.
 You can hang it or secure it with the powerful magnetic base.

 To see a complete listing of all the tools we used in this video go to crutchfield.com/cartools and remember when you have a job to do don't get caught in the dark.
 Call Crutchfield to get the specialty tools you need.

 Bojo Trim Panel Tools

 Set of 3 pry tools helps remove interior and exterior trim and door panels

 One pair of "DIN" removal tools for select vehicles

 One pair of tools to remove the factory radio from select Audi, Volkswagen, and Mercedes vehicles

-Instructions for removing the radio and speakers in your specific vehicle
+How to remove the radio and speakers from your vehicle